ctnava/rxtechnotes/4_access_to_drugs.md

 Each prescription is assigned a **prescription number**, which stays the same for all refills.
 The number of authorized refills is written by the prescriber and usually printed on the **prescription label**.
 If a doctor authorizes multiple refills (often written as ‘Refills: 3’ or ‘Refills: PRN’), they are valid for **up to 1 year** from the date the prescription was written, **except for controlled substances**, which have stricter limits.

+Refills can be requested:

+- 📱 Via smartphone apps
+- 💻 Through pharmacy websites
+- 🤝 In person
+- ☎️ Over the phone

 When a prescription has no refills or is expired, the technician is requesting a new prescription, not a ‘refill’ in the legal sense. **Pharmacy technicians** may be authorized to contact the prescriber **on behalf of the patient** to request a new prescription ([SOP](./sop/refill_request.md)).

 #### Inpatient Care